krmaxwell/cfp-collab-thompson-maxwell/ideas.md

 "you must unlearn what you have learned"

 One idea: we should avoid using slides and try to do the whole talk using an iPython or Beaker notebook.

+# Integrating examples
+We were talking about spending a short amount of time on several of the ideas and then using an integrating example to bring them all together.
+So we might spend 1 each talking about dict.get, collections.counter and with open(filename).
+Then we would have an example where we want to open every file in VCDB, load the json, get hacking variety (if present) and count the most frequent examples.

+We could spend 1 minute each talking about argparse and requests and parallel requests.
+Then have an example where you write a script that allows a person to read a file or take input from stdin that is a list of ip addresses.
+Then use requests to pull geolocation data for each of them and maybe write the output to a file.
+If there are a lot of ip addresses make parallel requests to speed up the process.